3 Simple Steps to Becoming a Content Generation pro

 Blogs always benefit from having an accompanying image so that social media websites can load it in the link preview.
 You can then add additional visual elements if you wish, such as more images, videos, infographics, polls and so on.
 This helps to bring the piece to life and can break up large blocks of text.

 Always finish each post with a call to action if possible.
 Without one, the reader will most likely leave your website sooner than desired and you’ll miss out on other conversions.
-If you’re stuck for a CTA, you can’t go wrong with a social media invitation, encouraging a follow on Facebook and Twitter.
+If you’re stuck for a CTA, you can’t go wrong with a social media invitation, encouraging a follow on Facebook and other social media platforms.

 25 Website must haves